Soft Plastics Recycling

 Circular Plastics Partnerships

-Building demand-driven solutions for Australia’s soft plastics.Soft plastics remain one of Australia’s most challenging waste streams — lightweight, costly to transport, and often without a clear end market.
+Building demand-driven solutions for Australia’s soft plastics.
+Soft plastics remain one of Australia’s most challenging waste streams, mixed materials, lightweight, contaminated, costly to transport, and often without a clear end market.

-As national recycling schemes have faltered, stockpiles have grown and freight costs continue to rise, placing unsustainable pressure on the recycling industry - Close the Loop is building a more sustainable path forward.
+As national recycling schemes have faltered, stockpiles have grown, and freight costs continue to rise, placing unsustainable pressure on the recycling industry.
+Close the Loop is building a more sustainable path forward.

-With over 25 years of product-stewardship experience and proven circular products like TonerPlas® and rFlex®, we’re leading a new model for how soft plastics are managed, recovered, and reused.
+Join us in closing the loop, where what’s collected becomes what’s created.
+With over 25 years of product stewardship experience and proven circular products like TonerPlas®, we’re leading a new model for managing, recovering, and reusing soft plastics.

 The Challenge